Ayushrai83/Smart-Contact-Manager/README.md

 # Smart Contact Manager
- This project uses spring boot and many advanve technologies to handle contact
+ This project uses spring boot and many advance technologies to handle contact